Final Girl - All 20+ Feature Film Boxes Compared!

 A Demon in the Shadows (Berith the Fallen Angel / L'armes Abbey) S4·F3

-Play strong on any location – not just their own
+Strong on any board, not just their own

 Into the Void (The Evomorph / USS Konrad) S2·F1